 - They are then taken to their data output where they can verify their result set

-- Click on the "Options" button, and save their current search for future use.
+- Click the “Save” button and save their current search for future use.

 Your users’ searches will be saved in one of two methods: